 The Conquer website provides resources for undergraduate students interested in research and graduate school and for faculty mentors.
 Some of the many resources on this site are:

-- A field-tested Powerpoint slide deck on “Why go to graduate school” that we recommend using at a presentation at least once per year.
+- Information for faculty on successful research with undergraduates.
+Includes a field-tested Powerpoint slide deck on “Why go to graduate school” that we recommend using at a presentation at least once per year.

 - An FAQ section with the most commonly asked questions about grad school applications.